 I think that you should go with green and white color chessboard.
 How you do practice and play determines your actual performance in the real tournament.
 As for exams, we give mock tests, similarly you should prepare for your actual chess tournament.

 The standard chessboard design that we are using today is known as Staunton.
 In FIDE competitions it is recommended to use chess boards and pieces of this design.
 This design has been derived from the name of the great English Chess Player Howard Staunton.
 It was registered in 1849.

 Hope you liked this article and now you will be able to tell anybody why green chess boards are preferred.
-Please do share if you find this helpful and feel free to contact me regarding any doubt.
+Please do share if you find this helpful.

 Thanks!
 Have a nice day!